iFR-OFC/casos/CONTRIBUTING.md

 ## Examples

 You are always welcome to add examples to the [CaΣoS example package](https://github.com/iFR-OFC/casos-example-package).
-We are particularly interested in innovative ways to use sum-of-squares optimization and applications to systems and control problems from various disciplines.
+We are particularly interested in innovative ways to use sum-of-squares optimization and their applications to systems and control problems from various disciplines.

 ## Academic cooperations